alexschwantes/testcafe-browser-provider-selenium/README.md

 * selenium:chrome@52.0:linux

 ### Customize Capabilities
-The capabilities of browsers can be further customize via configuration file (default is capabilities.json).
+The capabilities of browsers can be further customized via configuration file (default is capabilities.json).

 for example:
 ```json